 All participants must submit an application before payment is accepted and a spot reserved in the class.
 Small class sizes help everyone get the one-on-one instructional experience for optimal learning.
 To submit an application, please go to the Application page.

-Class size strictly limited to 20 hybrid-virtual/in-person students, and 10 virtual-only students.
+Class size strictly limited to 20 students.
+Attendance and participation to live classes is highly encouraged.

 Class Fees & Registration: